 If done by a professional who knows and understands just how delicate curls can be, dyeing your hair shouldn’t ruin your curls.
 Of course, there is always a chance that even with a pro’s touch, you may experience a slight change in your curl pattern.
 They may become a bit looser or softer.
-Remember that color is a chemical treatment, and with any chemical there’s a possibility of altering the state of your curl pattern.
+Remember that color is a chemical treatment, and with any chemical, there’s a possibility of altering the state of your curl pattern.
 It may not be drastic or noticeable, but you know your curls best.
-With proper application and maintenance afterward, it’s very possible to avoid destroying your curls.
+With proper application and maintenance afterward, it’s possible to avoid destroying your curls.

-How To Moisturize Color-Treated Hair?
+How To Moisturize Color-Treated Hair

-A consistent mix of properly shampooing, using a moisturizing conditioner to detangle, regular deep treatments, and leaning on leave-in formulas to replenish moisture in between washes is the best regimen for moisturizing color-treated hair.
+A consistent mix of proper shampooing, using a moisturizing conditioner to detangle, regular deep treatments, and leaning on leave-in formulas to replenish moisture in between washes is the best regimen for moisturizing color-treated hair.
 Keep in mind that what you do daily is just as important as what you do on the day you initially get your color and on your wash days.
 If you’re wearing a protective style, heat styling your curls, or wearing a wash and go, don’t be afraid to consistently add curly hair products to your routine that will keep your hair from drying out.
 Moisture is your friend.
 Re-wet hair as needed if it feels dry to the touch.

 How Often Should I Color Treat My Curls?